bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   </body>
   </html>

-And let's re-execute the playbook.
-But we have already installed the package and started the service, so let's ask Ansible to only work on the tags 'templates' to fasten the execution (this tag was defined in the tasks/mail.yml file previously seen):
+Let's re-execute the playbook.
+Since we have already installed the package and started the service, let's ask Ansible to work only on the tags 'templates' to fasten the execution (this tag was defined in the tasks/mail.yml file previously seen):